 Acoustic vibrations of semiconductor nanocrystals are responsible for various relaxation and dephasing processes in these materials and determine broadening of spectral lines in their absorption and photoluminescence spectra~\cite{suris,han}.
 Vibrational modes of semiconductor and metal nanoparticles can be probed directly in low-frequency Raman spectroscopy~\cite{duval86,saviot98,ekimov,saviot_review,harkort} and time-domain transient absorption experiments~\cite{krauss,hartland11,hartland25}.

 Comparison with atomistic calculations has revealed that the frequencies of fundamental Raman-active vibrational modes can be found within the approximation of elastic continuum for nanocrystals containing as few as 20 atoms~\cite{combe}.
 In case of elastically isotropic nanocrystals of spherical shape, the frequencies of free vibrations can be found analytically.
 The solution, involving only trigonometric functions, was obtained in the last quarter of XIX century~\cite{jaerisch,lamb1882,chree}.

-For more complex nanocrystal shapes, there have been developed numerical procedures of finding the frequencies of free-standing vibrations~\cite{visscher,saviot21,pelton}.
+For more complex nanocrystal shapes, numerical procedures of finding the frequencies of free-standing vibrations have been developed~\cite{visscher,saviot21,pelton}.
 However, it is quite desirable to extend the analytical treatment beyond the case of a sphere.
 In particular, this would provide a natural way to check the numerical results.

 A slightly imperfect sphere can often be described as an ellipsoid.
 A uniform uniaxial deformation of a sphere yields a spheroid.
 When this deformation is small, a parameter of non-sphericity can be introduced, and corrections to the vibrational frequencies, linear in this parameter, can be sought.
 Then a more complex shape of a three-axial ellipsoid can be treated as a superposition of uniaxial deformations along perpendicular axes.
 Vibrational modes of spheroidal (or almost spheroidal) nanoparticles are also of interest in their own right, as they have been probed in experiments on low-frequency Raman scattering~\cite{mariotto,margueritat}.

 Spheroidal shapes can be treated perturbatively using the method known as the perturbation theory of the boundary conditions, originally developed by A.B.~Migdal~\cite{migdal,ll} and independently by S.A.~Moszkowski~\cite{moszkowski} to find energy levels of a deformed atomic nucleus.
 In this method, a spheroidal shape results from a uniform uniaxial deformation of a sphere preserving its volume.
 Performing a coordinate transformation, one can regain the spherically symmetric boundary condition at the expense of an anisotropic addition to the Hamiltonian, treated as a perturbation.